Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Calculations

 It is useful to collect together the regimes for the validity of our results, and to examine their dependence on $N$ and $\lambda$.
 The relevant scales are set by energy exchange between sites, and by the onset time of the ramp in the single-site SFF, and there is overlap of the domains in which Eqns.~\eqref{eq:SFFearly} and \eqref{eq:SFFdecomp} apply if the time for energy exchange is much greater than the ramp onset time.

-To discuss this in detail, it is useful to recall the form of the single-site SFF Eq.~\eqref{eq:singlesite}.
-For $t\ll N$, $K_1(t)$ is well approximated by the sum of two terms: the disconnected contribution $N^2 [J_1(2t)/t]^2$ (which is the square of the Fourier transform of $\rho(\varepsilon)$) and the ramp term $2t/\pi$.
+To discuss this in detail, it is necessary to recall the form of the single-site SFF, Eq.~\eqref{eq:singlesite}.
+For $t\ll N$, $K_1(t)$ is well approximated by the sum of two terms.
+One of these is the disconnected contribution $N^2 [J_1(2t)/t]^2$, which is the square of the Fourier transform of $\rho(\varepsilon)$ with $J_1(2t)$ denoting a Bessel function of the first kind.
+The other is the ramp term $2t/\pi$.
 The first dominates at early times and the second at late times, with crossover at the ramp onset time $t = t_{\rm dip}\sim N^{1/2}$.
+The value of $t_{\rm dip}$ grows with $N$ because the disconnected contribution decays as a power law at large $t$, reflecting the non-analytic behaviour of $\rho(\varepsilon)$ at the band edges.
+We can ensure that the time for energy exchange is much greater than the ramp onset time by taking $\lambda \ll N^{-1/4}$.
 If the single-site density of states were infinitely differentiable, the ramp onset time would be of order unity, and $\lambda \ll 1$ would be sufficient for overlap of the domains.
-However, because of the hard band edges in the single-site density of states at large $N$, the ramp onset time grows with $N$.
-We can ensure that the time for energy exchange is much greater by taking $\lambda \ll N^{-1/4}$.

 A further simplification occurs if the single-site SFF can simply be approximated by a ramp after its onset time, without taking account of the plateau beyond the single-site Heisenberg time.
 This is possible if we take $\lambda$ in the range $N^{-1} \ll \lambda \ll N^{-1/4}$.
 To see why, note that the single-site Heisenberg time is $N$.
 If $\lambda^2N \gg 1$, then there are no contributions from the single-site SFF to the many-body SFF at or beyond the single-site Heisenberg time.
 The embodiment of the simplification is that for $N^{1/2} \ll t \ll N$ we find (see Appendix~\ref{sec:crossover}) $k(\varepsilon^\prime_m,t) = t/(2\pi)$, leading to the result shown in Eq.~\eqref{eq:SFFdecomp}.
 We choose to include the broader range $N^{-1} \ll \lambda \ll N^{-1/4}$ in our calculations because this is useful for comparison with numerical simulations.